 This class comprises activities that result in the allocation of an identifier to an instance of E1 CRM Entity.
-Instances of E15 Identifier Assignment may include the creation of the identifier from multiple constituents, which themselves may be instances of E41 Appellation.
-The syntax and kinds of constituents to be used may be declared in a rule constituting an instance of E29 Design or Procedure.
+Instances of E15 Identifier Assignment may include the creation of the identifier

 Examples of such identifiers include Find Numbers, Inventory Numbers, uniform titles in the sense of librarianship and Digital Object Identifiers (DOI).
 Documenting the act of identifier assignment and deassignment is especially useful when objects change custody or the identification system of an organization is changed.
 In order to keep track of the identity of things in such cases, it is important to document by whom, when and for what purpose an identifier is assigned to an item.